 The smooth interoperability and harmonized user-friendly graphical presentations of these various products is therefore necessary.
 The rules for interoperation and harmonized graphical presentations of S-100 data products are contained in an Interoperability Catalogue, which describes how groups of products are to be used and displayed simultaneously.

 Annex A to this Specification describes the structure, usage and rules for development of Interoperability Catalogues that can be used by systems to control the simultaneous use and display of two or more S-100 based data products.
 It is an implementation of the abstract interoperability concepts described in S-100 Part 16.
-Part A and B of this specification describe two interoperability levels.
+Part A and B of this specification define levels 1 and 2 respectively.

 Note: the current edition of S-98 does not use the full interoperability specification, it is included on the basis that it is highly likely to be brought in in a future edition.